erikdubois/Mint-Y-Colora-Theme/README.md

 I move them manually from

-    /usr/share/themes
-    to
     ~/.themes

 were I can make further enhancements and changes.

 Rename the <b>folders</b> so that they are unique.
-E.g. Mint-Sun
+E.g. Mint-Y-Sun

 Change the <b>index.theme</b> so that the names of the theme are the same as the folder.
-E.g. Mint-Sun
+E.g. Mint-Y-Sun

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Sun`, `Mint-Darker-Sun` or `Mint-Dark-Sun` as Window/GTK+ theme and `Mint-Sun` or `Mint-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme and `Mint-Y-Sun` or `Mint-Y-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.

 # Uninstall the theme

-If you renamed the theme to Mint-Sun for example
+If you renamed the theme to Mint-Y-Sun for example

-    sudo rm -rf /usr/share/themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
+    sudo rm -rf /usr/share/themes/{Mint-Y-Sun,Mint-Y-Darker-Sun,Mint-Y-Dark-Sun}
-    sudo rm -rf /usr/local/share/themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
+    sudo rm -rf /usr/local/share/themes/{Mint-Y-Sun,Mint-Y-Darker-Sun,Mint-Y-Dark-Sun}
-    rm -rf ~/.local/share/themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
+    rm -rf ~/.local/share/themes/{Mint-Y-Sun,Mint-Y-Darker-Sun,Mint-Y-Dark-Sun}
-    rm -rf ~/.themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
+    rm -rf ~/.themes/{Mint-Y-Sun,Mint-Y-Darker-Sun,Mint-Y-Dark-Sun}

 ### Extras